fauadanwar/Algorithm/README.md

 - Merge And Sort Arrays merge and sort arrays using diffrent methods ex. input [[1,4,2,3],[4],[5,10,7,8,9]] Output: [1, 2, 3, 4, 4, 5, 7, 8, 9, 10]

 - Fibonacci of Number using recursion or extra memory

+- Climbing staircase: It takes n steps to reach the top.
+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?